 Mortgage insurance / PMI is offered by either the government or private insurance companies to enable lenders to offer smaller downpayments on loans.
 Before mortgage insurance existed, many had to pay a minimum of 20% down to purchase a home which made homeownership unaffordable for many Americans.
 Mortgage insurance covers lenders for losses up to a certain amount if a borrower defaults on their mortgage.

-Conventional or private mortgage insurance enables lenders to offer conventional loans with a minimum down payment of 3.0% to 5.0%.
-Many 3.0% down conventional mortgages are restricted to low-to-moderate income borrowers.
+Conventional or private mortgage insuranc eenables lenders to offer Conventional loans with a minimum down payment of 3% to 5%.
+Many 3% down loan programs are restricted to low or moderate income borrowers.

 Example of downpayment costs:

 —$400,000 home purchase with a 20% downpayment requires $80,000.